sorennnt/johar-infratech-website/README.md

-# johar-infratech-website
+# Johar-Tech-Labs-website
-Official website for Johar InfraTech
+Official website for Johar Tech Labs

-This is the official website for Johar InfraTech, a Jharkhand-based MSME.
+This is the official website forJohar Tech Labs, a Jharkhand-based MSME.